OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 first followed by some subsequent computation.

-Next visualization will show how we can use the previously illustrated Domino effect solving technique to print positive integers from 1 to N recursively.
+The next visualization shows how we can use the
+Domino effect to recursively print the integers from 1 to N.

 .. inlineav:: recurTraceDmnPrntCON ss
    :output: show

-Next visualization will show how we can use the previously illustrated Domino effect solving technique to Count the number of digits within an integer n recursively.
+This next visualization shows how we can use the Domino technique to recursively count the number of digits in an integer.

 .. inlineav:: recurTraceDmnCntCON ss
    :output: show

+Here is another example of recursion, based on a famous puzzle called "Towers of Hanoi".
-Towers of Hanoi is an example of a problem which requires multiple recursive calls.
+The natural algorithm to solve this problem has multiple recursive calls.
+It cannot be rewritten easily using loops.
-The problem of the Towers of Hanoi originates from an ancient legend from Vietnam, according to which a group of monks is moving around a tower of 64 disks of different sizes according to certain rules.
-The legend says that, when the monks will have finished moving around the disks, the end of the world will come.
+"Towers of Hanoi" comes from an ancient Vietnamese legend.
+A group of monks is tasked with moving a tower of 64 disks of different sizes according to certain rules.

-The rules according to which the disks have to be moved are the following:

-1. Initially, the disks are placed in decreasing size on support 1.
-2. The objective is to move them to support 2, making also use of an auxiliary support 3.

-The conditions for moving the disks are:

-1. All disks (except the one to be moved) have to be on one of the three supports;
-2. It is possible to move only one disk at a time, taking it from the top of the tower on one of the supports and placing it on the top of the tower on another support;
+The legend says that, when the monks will have finished moving all of the disks, the world will end.

+.. inlineav:: TOHfigCON dgm
+   :output: show

+The Towers of Hanoi puzzle begins with three poles and :math:`n` rings, where all rings start on the leftmost pole (labeled Pole 1).
+The rings each have a different size, and are stacked in order of decreasing size with the largest ring at the bottom, as shown in part (a) of the figure.
+The problem is to move the rings from the leftmost pole to the rightmost pole (labeled Pole 3) in a series of steps.
+At each step the top ring on some pole is moved to another pole.
+What makes this puzzle interesting is the limitation on where rings may be moved:
-3. A disk can never be placed on a smaller disk.
+A ring may never be moved on top of a smaller ring.

+How can you solve this problem?
+It is easy if you don't think too hard about the details.
+Instead, consider that all rings are to be moved from Pole 1 to Pole 3.
+It is not possible to do this without first moving the bottom (largest) ring to Pole 3.
+To do that, Pole 3 must be empty, and only the bottom ring can be on Pole 1.
+The remaining :math:`n-1` rings must be stacked up in order on Pole 2, as shown in part (b) of the figure.
+How can you do this?
+Assume that a function :math:`X` is available to solve the problem of moving the top :math:`n-1` rings from Pole 1 to Pole 2.
+Then move the bottom ring from Pole 1 to Pole 3.
+Finally, again use function :math:`X` to move the remaining :math:`n-1` rings from Pole 2 to Pole 3.
+In both cases, "function :math:`X`" is simply the Towers of Hanoi function called on a smaller version of the problem.

+The secret to success is relying on the Towers of Hanoi algorithm to do the work for you.
+You need not be concerned about the gory details of *how* the Towers of Hanoi subproblem will be solved.
+That will take care of itself provided that two things are done.
+First, there must be a base case (what to do if there is only one ring) so that the recursive process will not go on forever.
+Second, the recursive call to Towers of Hanoi can only be used to solve a smaller problem, and then only one of the proper form (one that meets the original definition for the Towers of Hanoi problem, assuming appropriate renaming of the poles).

+Here is an implementation for the recursive Towers of Hanoi algorithm.
+Function ``move(start, goal)`` takes the top ring from Pole ``start`` and moves it to Pole ``goal``.
+If ``move`` were to print the values of its parameters, then the result of calling ``TOH`` would be a list of ring-moving instructions that solves the problem.

+.. codeinclude:: Misc/TOH
+   :tag: TOH

-Next visualization will show a tracing for the Towers of Hanoi problem.
+This next slideshow explains the solution to the Towers of Hanoi problem.

 .. inlineav:: recurTraceTOHCON ss
    :output: show